AMAURIPH

 Another example, if you are hiking, try to pay attention to the color of the flowers and the background in which they are located.
 Vivid colors stand out a lot more within a darker context.

-Taking advantage of color contrast will definitely make your subject stand out.
+Taking advantage of color contrast will make your subject stand out.

 3. Taking pictures using the geometric contrast